-There is a new type of light called a mercury vapor light, some popular brands being T-Rex’s Active UVHeat, Zoo Med’s Powersun, Or Mega-Ray.
+There is a new type of light called a mercury vapor light, some favorite brands being T-Rex’s Active UVHeat, Zoo Med’s Powersun, Or Mega-Ray.
 These combine UVB and heat in one bulb.
 We don’t use these bulbs, as our cages are not high enough to accommodate them.
 They are also very expensive and have been known to break easily.
 There is also some controversy whether they are safe.
 Research the two types and make your own decision on what is best for you.

 Feeding Your Bearded Dragon

 Vegetables like winter squashes, green beans, parsnips, carrots, sweet potato, and others can be grated up and added to the salad.
 They need to be in chopped very small or grated pieces.
-Dragons can not chew large chunks and it will be hard for them to digest.
+Dragons can not chew large chunks, and it will be hard for them to digest.

 Fruits such as all the berries, mango, papaya, grapes, can be added in a small amount.
-Offering greens in the morning before they get insects is a good way to make sure they eat their vegetables.
+Offering greens in the morning before get insects is a good way to make sure they eat their vegetables.

 Got questions about POOP?

 Visit Sarah’s Bearded Dragon Rescue for the scoop.